-Given the Company still has sizeable cash reserves and Investing in early and growth stage companies requires a listed holdings, we believe it is well positioned to support long-term approach and the Company is well positioned both the high potential current portfolio companies to ride out current macroeconomic turbulence and and to capitalise on the continued strength of new deliver a strong return to investors over the long term. investment opportunities.
+Investing in early and growth stage companies requires a long-term approach and the Company is well positioned to ride out current macroeconomic turbulence and deliver a strong return to investors over the long term.

 With most of the portfolio performing robustly and capitalised through 2023, we believe the portfolio is well positioned to benefit from the secular trends relating to global security, food security, climate change and sustainability as and when the wider economic environment improves.